JayceonHo/BrainNetMLP/README.md

 📢 **BrainNetMLP** is accepted by the 1st MICCAI Workshop on Efficient Medical AI.

-In this project, we build an efficient yet effective pure MLP-based functional brain network classifier, which achieves comparative classification performance for ASD and gender classification.
+In this project, we build a **very simple** yet efficient and effective pure MLP-based model for functional brain network classification, which achieves comparative performance for Autism Spectral Disorder (ASD) and gender classification.

 ![teaser](./fig/compare.png)